Lugo lifts Mets over Phillies; Harper erupts after ejection

 STOPPED SHORT

-Mets manager Luis Rojas wouldn’t commit to Rosario as the team’s everyday shortstop moving forward after starting Giménez, a 22-year-old rookie, at the position on consecutive days.
+Rojas wouldn’t commit to Rosario as the team’s everyday shortstop moving forward after starting Giménez, a 22-year-old rookie, at the position on consecutive days.
 Rojas said he wanted to ride Giménez’s hot hand and keep the left-handed hitter in the lineup against the right-handed Howard.

-The 24-year-old Rosario blossomed on both sides of the ball in 2019 but has struggled during this pandemic-shortened season.
-He entered Saturday batting .229 with three home runs.

 Giménez had two hits, a walk and a stolen base.
 He is batting .288 with a team-leading seven steals.